How to Recover Deleted Files From a Flash Drive

 Method 2: Try Restoring Previous Versions of Your Files and Folders

-You might be able to rescue your deleted files or folders by restoring them from a previous version residing on your computer.
+You might be able to recover deleted files from flash drive by restoring them from a previous version residing on your computer.
 To attempt this type of recovery, follow these steps:

 1. Open File Explorer.